-The University Safety Building is the headquarters for the Division of University Safety and expanded in the nearly 30 years it has been occupied, even though the Division has grown significantly during this time.
+The University Safety Building is the headquarters for the Division of University Safety and houses the UConn Police UConn Fire Department, Department, statewide Dispatch well Center as Division administrative staff.
+The building support UConn's serves to statewide public safety efforts at all UConn campuses.
+The building was opened in 1992 and has not expanded in the nearly 30 years it has been occupied, even though the Division has grown significantly during this time.
 This project will construct a new addition at the lawn area adjacent the existing fire department equipment bays to house the fire department staff.
 The floor area in the existing facility currently occupied by the Fire Department will be renovated to provide additional locker areas for the Police Department, and an expanded dispatch area.
-Construction began in Spring 2021 and will be complete in Spring 2023.
+Construction began in Spring 2021 and will be completed in Summer 2023.